isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-Apply the change:
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Dropping a user
+## Remove a user

 Remove the desired user from the `users` list under `aerospikeAccessControl`.